Geonkick-Synthesizer/geonkick/README.md

 In order Geonkick to run and operate correctly there is a need for:

+For standalone:
     * GNU/Linux operating system
     * Jack server installed and running at 48000 sample rate

+For plugin:
+    * GNU/Linux operaing system
+    * LV2 host.
+For example, a DAW that supports LV2 plugin format.

 #### Install

 ###### Install dependeces

 I order to build Geonkick there is a need to install the following development packages:

-* Redkite GUI toolkit
+* Redkite GUI toolkit.
+See the documentation of Redkite toolkit how to install it.
 * libsndfile
 * JACK Audio Connection Kit